diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 My consulate appointment is a month away!
 For the past 8 months i've mostly just been waiting out the appointment, but I also:

-- Took my mom to our local bank to get Forms 2 & 3 notarized (she's planning on coming with me to the appointment, but _just in case_ something came up)
+- Took my mom to our local bank to get Forms [3](https://consboston.esteri.it/consolato_boston/resource/doc/2020/11/form3nov2020.pdf) and [4](https://consboston.esteri.it/consolato_boston/resource/doc/2020/08/form4.pdf) notarized (she's planning on coming with me to the appointment, but _just in case_ something came up)
 - Heard back from USCIS Geneology regarding my great-grandmother's naturalization.
-While not strictly needed, I wanted to have a backup route.
+While not strictly needed, I wanted to have this document as a backup, and to provide additional information on my great-grandmother.
 I sent in the request on Nov.
 21, 2020, and got the "Index Search Completed" email on July 30, 2021.
-They found the C-File for her naturalization as well as an "AR-2 Form"
+They found the C-File for her naturalization as well as an "AR-2 Form".
+I paid $130 for those two documents the next day and am awaiting them to arrive in the mail.
+I don't expect them to arrive before my appointment, but having them on the way is reassuring nonetheless.
-- Organized the document binder many times!
+- Organized my document binder many times!

 ### TBD